webstylecenter/Homepage/README.md

 #  FeedNews.me
 ![alt text](https://pvd.onl/oy59sb.jpg)
-A powerfull dashboard tool to keep track of your favorite news sites, daily tasks, reminders, and so much more.
-FeedNews.me, previously calles "It's my Homepage" brings you a site that you can set as startpage of your browser, or use Electron to run it as an app.
+A powerful dashboard tool to keep track of your favorite news sites, daily tasks, reminders, and so much more.
+FeedNews.me, previously called "It's my Homepage" brings you a site that you can set as startpage of your browser, or use Electron to run it as an app.
+I personally use it all day, with my news sources like Neowin, iDownloadblog and many more next to my Youtube subscriptions, todo-list and weather updates all in one place.

 # Functionality
 - Read and manage RSS Feeds
-    - Assign colors to different sites
+    - Assign colors to different sources
+    - Assign FontAwesome icons to each source (optional)
     - Search items
     - Pin items to read later
     - Add pages to view later
     - Share a page with friends
+    - Youtube support (theme switches to dark mode when watching video)

 - Screensaver functionality (image at the bottom of this readme)
     - Set [yourdomain]/screensaver/ as screensaver to any OS and display random images with your news